Checkout Optimization: 20 Best Ways to Recover Lost Sales

 The thing is, sometimes they forget.

-When people follow the links in that email back to the cart page, you can even use OptinMonster to give them an additional incentive to buy.
+When people follow the links in your email back to the cart page, you can even use OptinMonster to give them an additional incentive to buy.
 Our onsite retargeting feature lets you show these visitors a personalized offer to sweeten the deal.
-Learn more about this in our email retargeting guide.

 5. Include Multiple Payment Options

-Some 8% of people abandon the checkout page because they can’t find the payment option they want.
-And another 4% leave if their credit card is declined.
+13% of people have abandoned a checkout page because they couldn’t find the payment option they want.
+And another 9% have left because their credit card was declined.

 Need payment solutions that work for mobile?
 Check out our list of the best mobile payment solutions to find the right one for your business!